dhruvil111/Random-Stuffs/README.md

 # Random-Stuffs
-Just random codes written without any purpose, reminds me of my life.
+Just random codes written without any purpose, Just like our life!